Methodology

 TL;DR

 The Political Temperature Index produces a daily 0-100 score measuring US political tension.
-It ingests ~400 articles and ~200 social posts per run from 149 unique sources across 31 integrations, clusters them into topic groups via AI, and calculates five sub-indices: Volume (30%), Polarization (30%), Intensity (20%), Rhetoric (10%), and Friction (10%).
+It ingests ~400 articles and ~200 social posts per run from 140+ unique sources across 27 active integrations, clusters them into topic groups via AI, and calculates five sub-indices: Volume (30%), Polarization (30%), Intensity (20%), Rhetoric (10%), and Friction (10%).
 The weighted composite is smoothed with an asymmetric EMA (fast heating, slow cooling) and boosted by breaking event multipliers.

 Overview

 The Political Temperature Index (PTI) is a daily measurement of US political tension on a 0-100 scale.
-It combines data from multiple sources to provide an objective snapshot of the political climate, updated three times daily (7 AM, 1 PM, and 7 PM ET).
+It combines data from multiple sources to produce an objective, reproducible snapshot of the current political climate, updated twice daily (7 AM and 7 PM ET).
+The score, sub-indices, and top drivers together describe the US political climate today in a form that newsrooms, researchers, and the public can cite consistently over time.

 Unique Sources